Athlete biological passport: Athletics

-The International Association of Athletics Federations introduced their Athletes Biological Passport programme in 2009, and they announced the first sanction under the passport in May 2012.
+The International Association of Athletics Federations, now known as World Athletics, introduced their Athletes Biological Passport programme in 2009, and announced the first sanction under the passport in May 2012.
 The Portuguese marathon runner Hélder Ornelas became the first track and field athlete to get suspended for doping based on the biological passport.
 He received a four-year suspension in May 2012.

 Track and field athletes sanctioned on basis of biological passports

-In March 2014 the Spanish athletics federation cleared Marta Dominguez in a bio passport case.
+In March 2014, the Spanish athletics federation cleared Marta Dominguez in a bio passport case.
 El País reported that IAAF were going to take the case to CAS.

-In February 2014 IAAF announced they would appeal Aslı Çakır Alptekins ABP related doping case to CAS after the Turkish federation had cleared her.
+In February 2014, IAAF announced they would appeal Aslı Çakır Alptekin's ABP-related doping case to CAS after the Turkish federation had cleared her.
 IAAF also suspended her provisionally.
 An IAAF spokesperson in January 2015 confirmed that Russian race walker Sergey Bakulin was provisionally suspended since December 2012 in an ABP related doping case.
 IAAF otherwise doesn't publicly announce provisional suspensions.
 In February 2015 Turkish press reported that Ümmü Kiraz, Bahar Doğan, Semiha Mutlu and Meliz Redif were under investigation in bio passport cases.